Flipper5001/react-cricket/README.md

 ## Contributing Guidelines

-Flipper5001 was the sole contributer for this project.
+timmobrien and Flipper5001 were the sole contributers for this project.
 If you wish to make any contributions, please refer to the questions section for our contact information.

-## Test Instructions

-npm run test can be used to test the functionality of the website, however tests were not required for this project.

 ## Questions